expresschs/ata578x-driver/README.md

 # ata578x-driver
-driver driver on rtos or bare-metal
+ata5782 driver on rtos or bare-metal